Allan Hsu (Owner / Editor-in-chief)

 As well as creating content for Osaka.com, Liam is a regular contributor to the popular Japan website “Gaijinpot.com”.
 He writes regularly for a number of other online and print publications across the world.

-Originally from Glasgow, Scotland, Liam first game to Japan in 2006.
+Originally from Glasgow, Scotland, Liam first came to Japan in 2006.
 His work has taken him all across the country and even to Hong Kong for a time as well.
 In addition to writing, Liam loves sports, and enjoys nothing more than watching his beloved Celtic FC when they are playing.
 He is also a keen traveller, having visited 16 countries so far, with more planned in the near future.
 Liam graduated from Edinburgh Napier University in 2006 with a BA in Journalism.

 He believes a reporter’s first allegiance must always be to the truth, no matter how inconvenient that truth may be.